Be nice to your Kite - How to take care of your Equipment

 It does make sense to wash your the tubes and valves sometimes,

 though.
-Spray them with fresh water and let the kite
+Spray them with fresh water and let the kite dry properly before

 packing it away.
 Molt does only appeal from sweet water.